chen4119/sambal.dev/content/doc/guides/get-started.md

         {path: '/', render: render},                 // REQUIRED.
 Array of routes.
 Path is an expressjs style path, render is a function of type ({path, params}) => Observable
         {path: '/user/:username', render: render}
     ],
-    sitemap$: sitemap(),                             // REQUIRED.
+    sitemap$: sitemap()                              // REQUIRED.
 Observable of all possible urls in your website.
-    webpack: {
-        entry: './js/index.js'                       // OPTIONAL.
-Bundle javascript using webpack.
-Provide entry to webpack which can be string, array of strings, or an object
-    }
 };
 ```